yyong-brs/learn-kubernetes/chapter9.md

 You can see my output in figure 9.17, where the full update has completed and the primary is using the same updated version of Postgres as the secondary.
 If you’ve done updates to replicated databases before, you’ll know that this is about as simple as it gets—unless you’re using a managed database service, of course.

 ![图9.17](.\images\Figure9.17.png)

-​													**Figure 9.17 Completing the StatefulSet rollout, with an update that is not partitioned**
+<center>图 9.17 Completing the StatefulSet rollout, with an update that is not partitioned</center>

 Rolling updates are the default for Deployments, DaemonSets, and StatefulSets, and they all work in broadly the same way: gradually replacing Pods running the previous application spec with Pods running the new spec.
 The actual details differ because the controllers work in different ways and have different goals, but they impose the same requirement on your app: it needs to work correctly when multiple versions are live.
 That’s not always possible, and there are alternative ways to deploy app updates in Kubernetes.